 To my disappointment, our teeny little guy did not seem safe in the bassinet as we pushed the stroller on the sidewalk.

 First, every little bump and crack we went over made it seem like an earthquake for him.
 He was moving up and down so much that we had to move extremely slowly.
 Second, the baby is not attached in any way inside the Vista bassinet.
 This means that when you take a turn, the baby rolls.
 You do not want that to happen with a three-day-old.

 Needless to say our walk lasted no more than a few minutes minutes.
 We turned around, got home and ordered the infant snugseat right away.

 The conclusion is that for a young newborn that is only a few days or weeks old, the bassinet is not the best choice for walks unless on a really smooth surface (maybe at the mall or an indoor space) and at very low speeds.
 For anything else, please make sure to get the infant snugseat which supports the newborn’s body and head.

 The UPPAbaby Bassinet on the Go (Stationary)

-This beautifully portable bassinet folds flat for transport and opens up in second to provide your baby a nice and cozy space to nap on the road or sleep the night.
+This beautifully portable bassinet folds flat for transport and opens up in second to give your baby a nice and cozy space to nap on the road or sleep the night.

 I have used the bassinet many times for this exact purpose and have never been disappointed.
 Not only is it already a familiar setting for your baby, since he already sleeps in it at night, but it is also extremely convenient and portable.
 Fold it flat, pop it in the car and pull it out when he starts to get tired.
 What else could a parent ask for?